-Community Engagement (CE) is critical to increase the reach, effectiveness, adoption, implementation and maintenance of clinical and translational research
+Community Engagement and Health Equity (CEHE) is critical to increase the reach, effectiveness, adoption, implementation and maintenance of clinical and translational research

-Community Engagement (CE) is critical to increase the reach, effectiveness, adoption, implementation and maintenance of clinical and translational research.
-The Community Engagement core aims to give communities a voice in the research that is important to them.
+Community Engagement and Health Equity (CEHE) is critical to increase the reach, effectiveness, adoption, implementation and maintenance of clinical and translational research.
+The Community Engagement and Health Equity core aims to give communities a voice in the research that is important to them.

-The Community Engagement core through the Partnership of Academicians and Communities for Translation (PACT) aims to:
+The Community Engagement and Health Equity core through the Partnership of Academicians and Communities for Translation (PACT) aims to:

 We humbly acknowledge that University of Colorado – Anschutz Medical Campus is located on the traditional and contemporary homelands of Indigenous peoples.
 Our campus resides on unceded lands of the Arapaho people, established to the Treaty of Fort Laramie in 1851.
 We recognize the enduring presence of more than 40,000 Indigenous peoples in the greater Denver area.
 The sprawling urban American Indian and Alaska Native presence in Denver consists of other tribes native to Colorado such as Apache, Comanche, Shoshone, and Ute community members yet is now home to numerous other Indigenous people from many of the 560 plus federally recognized tribes in this country.